 Businesses can no longer prefer short-term wins over following a sustainable strategy, especially as EU policymakers have started an ambitious legislative push towards a more sustainable economy.
 Read more on what accountants have to do with the EU agenda in the first blog of our sustainable finance series.

 If businesses want to keep thriving, they need to adapt their strategies towards long term success in financial and non-financial terms.
 They need to identify where they create or destroy value and adapt their strategies accordingly.

 Accountants can be a strategic partner for companies’ transition towards a more sustainable future.
-Read more on how accountants measure corporate environmental footprint, disclose those results and certify that the results are reliable in our second sustainable finance blog.
+Read more on how accountants measure corporate environmental footprint, disclose those results and add credibility so those results are reliable in our second sustainable finance blog.

 But how can companies benefit from these skills in practice?
 Here are 7 ways accountants can deliver on helping companies get more sustainable:

 Accountants can help improve how a company communicates with its stakeholders by innovating how it reports, for example by using the integrated reporting <IR> framework.
 Reporting should disclose relevant financial and non-financial information (such as on environmental, social and governance matters (ESG)), Accountancy Europe has explored the future of corporate reporting and promotes presenting corporate information via a Core & More approach.
 This involves focusing on what really matters and linking financial and non-financial information in corporate reports.

 Independent assurance is key to ensure if information is trustworthy – and thus to prevent greenwashing.
 Accountants have the skills to audit companies independently and provide assurance on their sustainability processes.
 Accountants report on the organisation’s material weaknesses and offer insights on long-term business implications.
 They enhance the organisation’s internal decision-making process and hence its ability to achieve sustainability objectives.